 Cloud users generally start researching how to lower your Amazon AWS bill just before the third stage of a process known as “cloud awareness” – the first two stages being cloud adoption and cloud deployment.
-The third stage – cloud cost optimization – is when you realize in your eagerness to adopt the cloud, you have deployed more instances on Amazon´s Elastic Compute Cloud (EC2) than is good for the health of your budget, and left them running when they are not actually being used.
+The third stage – cloud cost optimization – is when you realize in your eagerness to adopt the cloud, you have deployed more instances on Amazon´s Elastic Compute Cloud (EC2) or other AWS services than is good for the health of your budget, and left them running when they are not actually being used.

 Without taking control of your AWS bill, it is impossible to plan ahead for future projects and capacity requirements.
 With a little creative thinking it is possible to come up with several ways to lower your Amazon AWS bill, but many of these have pitfalls or can cost you more than you would actually save.